Burp Suite for Pentester: Turbo Intruder

 Brute Forcing the application’s Passwords

-You might be wondering like, all of these concepts are documented either at the portswigger’s web-page or at the extension’s GitHub repository, so what’s new.
-And what about the practical exposure, how we could confirm that, yes turbo intruder fuzz the application in a much faster way than the basic burp’s intruder does.
+You might be wondering — aren’t all these concepts already documented on PortSwigger’s webpage or the extension’s GitHub repository?
+So, what’s new here?
+And what about the practical exposure?
+How can we confirm that Turbo Intruder actually fuzzes the application much faster than the basic Burp Intruder?

-Thereby in order to confirm and check that all, let’s tune into our vulnerable application bWAPP and we’ll capture the login portal’s HTTP Request by setting the username to bee and a random password as 12345.
+To confirm this and see it in action, let’s tune into our vulnerable application, bWAPP.
+We’ll capture the Login Portal’s HTTP request by setting the username to bee and the password to 12345.

 Via Burp’s Intruder